soimafreak/eventmagic/README.md

 Event magic is a simple scheduling / event management package aimed at services like AWS Lambda.
 Typically, Event scheduling applications rely on you creating objects and then running those in a loop, so a long running process.
 The issue then appears with Lambda that you need to be idempotent so you need to reload the events and make sure they executed losing any data like number of executions.

-To solve this, eventmagic can be run entirely in memory and has additional functionality to simply store and load the events from a mysql DB.
+To solve this, event magic can be run entirely in memory and has additional functionality to simply store and load the events from a mysql DB.

 Additionally event magic allows you to specify a function to execute before the main event and provides a range of 'complete' criteria tests, such as:
 * Until_success (Run for ever until it is successful),